Brevard County Emergency Management Response

 - Representative of Space Coast Public Management Association

-The Policy Group will have available to it those persons who possess the knowledge, expertise, and experience required to help formulate response and recovery policy decisions, and assist in the strategic response plans for the specific disaster situation.
+The Policy Group has available to it those persons who possess the knowledge, expertise, and experience required to help formulate response and recovery policy, and assist in the strategic response plans for the specific disaster situation.

 Local State of Emergency

 The Declaration of a Local State of Emergency provides for the waiver of normal procedures and formalities otherwise required of political subdivisions by law pertaining to: